Mombasa, Kenya

 The meeting provided a platform for participants to review existing preparedness frameworks and assess the effectiveness of surveillance systems, outbreak investigations, laboratory diagnosis, emergency coordination mechanisms, reporting pathways, containment measures, risk communication procedures, and recovery planning systems.

-Mr Busuulwa also presented the objectives of the FIRABioT Project, which seeks to improve emergency response systems, strengthen institutional resilience against biological threats, and demonstrate the value of animal health institutions as strategic partners within national and global security systems.
+Mr. Ian Busuulwa then presented the objectives of the FIRABioT Project and the objectives of the workshop.
+The FIRABioT project seeks to improve emergency response systems, strengthen institutional resilience against biological threats, and demonstrate the value of animal health institutions as strategic partners within national and global security systems.

 He noted that Kenya is among nine African countries benefiting from the project following regional consultations initiated in 2022.
 Activities implemented under the initiative have included emergency management training, laboratory capacity strengthening, biosecurity initiatives, risk communication workshops, surveillance training, simulation exercise planning, and regional coordination activities.

 The morning session provided a comprehensive overview of the global, regional, and national HPAI situation.
-Dr. Lillian Wambua presented the latest epidemiological data from the World Animal Health Information System (WAHIS), revealing a global landscape that has shifted dramatically over the past three epidemic waves.
+Dr. Paolo Tizzani from WOAH Headquarters presented the latest epidemiological data from the World Animal Health Information System (WAHIS), revealing a global landscape that has shifted dramatically over the past three epidemic waves.

-Lead facilitator Dr. Sam Okuthe, then introduced four thematic working groups focusing on surveillance, infection prevention and control, case management, and risk communication and coordination.
+Lead facilitator Dr. Sam Okuthe, then introduced simulation exercises and proceeded to outline four thematic working groups in which the participants would work in, focusing on HPAI surveillance, infection prevention and control, case management, and risk communication and coordination.

 The infection prevention and control group examined biosafety and biosecurity procedures, quarantine measures, and operational containment strategies aimed at reducing disease transmission risks in both animal and human populations.